hardinb/lab_02_plasticwaste/lab-02.md

 ### Exercise 4.1

-The scatterplot below shows the relationship between plastic waste per capita (pwpc) and the amount of mismanaged plastic waste per capita.
-To make the plot easier to interpret, I have filtered out Trinidad and Tobago, which is an extreme outleir with a pwpc greater than 3.
-It looks like there may be a few different relationships in this dataset, with a subset of datapoints showing a positive linear relationship between pwpc and mismanaged pwpc, while another subset shows no relationship because the amount of mismanaged pwpc is consistently low regardless of the amount of pwpc.
+The scatterplot below shows the relationship between plastic waste per capita (PWPC) and the amount of mismanaged plastic waste per capita.
+To make the plot easier to interpret, I have filtered out Trinidad and Tobago, which is an extreme outleir with a PWPC greater than 3.
+It looks like there may be a few different relationships in this dataset, with a subset of datapoints showing a positive linear relationship between PWPC and mismanaged PWPC, while another subset shows no relationship because the amount of mismanaged PWPC is consistently low regardless of the amount of PWPC.

 ``` r
 ggplot(data = plastic_waste %>%